nicolaDeCristofaro/punk-gpu-lab/README.md

-# Private & Secure AI-Ready Cloud Development Workspace
+# Punk GPU Lab - Your Private, GPU-charged Cloud Development Workspace

 ![Terraform](https://img.shields.io/badge/terraform-blueviolet)
 ![AWS](https://img.shields.io/badge/AWS-orange)

-A robust, private, and secure cloud-based development environment tailored for AI/ML workloads.
-This workspace uses AWS EC2 with GPU support and AWS Systems Manager for seamless, secure, and credential-free access.
-Designed for data scientists, ML engineers, and developers who need GPU acceleration and secure remote access from anywhere.
+Spin up a private and secure cloud-based development lab in minutes!
+Perfect for data scientists, ML engineers, and developers who need GPU-backed workspaces.
+Jump straight into VS Code as if it were running on your own machine.
+No public IPs, no SSH keys, no worries, just secure, fully auditable, GPU-charged productivity from anywhere.

 ![Demo](./images/vscode_to_ec2_demo.gif)